 Not a true peanut butter substitute.
 Best used in smoothies or shakes.

 Has no artificial sweeteners, yet gives you a good taste and level of flavor.
-Good consistency that makes it a nice choice for protein shakes.
-Natural ingredients that will work well in recipes that call for peanut butter.
+Good consistency makes it a nice choice for protein shakes.
+Natural ingredients that will work well in recipes.

-Has a great taste, mixing chocolate and peanut butter.
-Great addition for protein shakes because of consistency and taste.
+Has a great taste, mixing in chocolate.
+A great addition to protein shakes because of its consistency and taste.
 Free of dairy, gluten, and soy, which is perfect for those who have food allergies.
 Low cost per ounce.

-Some people feel the chocolate flavor overwhelms the peanut butter flavor.
+Some people feel the chocolate flavor overwhelms the flavor.

-Flavor will be a bit bland for some users, meaning it may not deliver the taste you want in recipes.
+Flavor will be a bit bland for some users.
+May not deliver the taste you want in recipes.